pravinvignesh/textClassifierForManipravalam/README.md

 # textClassifierForManipravalam
-A text classifier used to classify the tamil words and non-tamil words using SVM Refer the pdf file for more understanding of the classifier
+A text classifier used to classify the tamil words and non-tamil words using SVM.
+Refer the pdf file for more understanding of the classifier